iampersistent/OSMlib-base/README.txt

 * Libxml (Based on the C libxml2 library, fast, new version needed, sometimes hard to install)
 * Expat (Based on C Expat library, fast)

+Since version 0.1.3 REXML is the default parser because many people had problems with the C-based parser.
+Change the parser by setting the environment variable OSMLIB_XML_PARSER to the parser you want to use (before you require 'OSM/StreamParser'):

+From the shell:
+    export OSMLIBX_XML_PARSER=Libxml

+From ruby:
+    ENV['OSMLIBX_XML_PARSER']=Libxml
+    require 'OSM/StreamParser'

 === Using a Database

 If you want the parser to keep track of all the objects it finds in the XML file you can create a OSM::Database for it:

+  require 'OSM/Database'

   db = OSM::Database.new